 A merchandising business sells a product without changing its form.
 Examples are: grocery stores, convenience stores, distributors, and other resellers.

 3. Manufacturing Business

-Manufacturing businesses combine raw materials, labor, and factory expenses in production.
+A manufacturing business combines raw materials, labor, and factory overhead in its production process.
 The manufactured goods will then be sold to customers.

 Hybrid businesses are companies that may be classified in more than one type of business.
-A restaurant, for example, combines ingredients in making a fine meal, sells a cold bottle of wine, and fills customer orders.
+A restaurant, for example, combines ingredients in making a fine meal (manufacturing), sells a cold bottle of wine (merchandising), and fills customer orders (service).